 - Documentation of IRB approval or exemption from their home campus will be required

-The Director of Assessment & Planning will review all applications and if required will negotiate research study administration windows, types, or number of participants.
+We are committed to working with researchers to negotiate research study administration times, and the number of participants solicited.
 If an accommodation cannot be reached a SARA application will be denied.
 SARA approval will not be granted if one of the following conditions exist.

 - Three research projects already target a specific student subpopulation and the numbers targeted for these solicitations equal the total number of individuals in the subpopulation.

 - A project is similar to previously approved studies in the previous or current semester and it targets the same subpopulation of students.

 - If the undergraduate or graduate students in your proposed sample are already slated to receive 3 research solicitations in one semester.

 - University administration plans a substantial study that is similar or has overlapping student populations to a study seeking Student Affairs Research Approval.

 - The timing of the administration is the week of or before finals.
 (In this case we will work with you to find an alternative date).

 - Any research with the primary purpose of marketing to students for a profit.